aaronzsun/weather/README.md

-# wprocess
+# weather

-scripts to process environmental data
+R Scripts to process and display environmental data for UNLV's Lake Arrowhead Research Project